 The remaining settings may be left at their defaults, or changed if desired.
 It is likely best to leave them alone until the proxy is operational and tested.

 Click on the ACLs tab (optional for most)

-If any other subnets will pass through the proxy aside from the subnet for the interface squid is using, enter them here.
+Enter any other subnets will pass through the proxy aside from the subnet for the interface squid is using.

 That’s it!
 Squid should be up and running.
 The status of the squid proxy can be checked by clicking Status > Services.